Spoons/dotfiles/README.md

 I find nothing more comforting that obsessing over my dotfiles.
 May my obsession help you on your Unix journey.

 ## Introduction
 This repository contains my personal dotfiles.
-I use yadm to manage the git repository and deploy them.
-However, uses of yadm is certainly not necessary.
-I would imagine you would be best served by looking through these files and adding what you like to your personal files.
-However, you certainly could deploy them directly to your machine.
-There exists only minimal configuration specific to me in this repository.
+I use yadm to manage and deploy them.
+There is minimal machine specific configuration in the `.xinitrc`.

 | Application  | Choice         |
 |--------------|----------------|